marianna13/any2dataset-cluster-tools/README.md

 4. **Setting the cluster up.**
 In [manage_cluster.sh](manage_cluster.sh) there's an example of setting up a cluster master node (see setup section).
-Then you need to ssh into your master node and copy all three files in the [master](/master) directory into ypur work directory on the remote machine (`cd /home/cluster/`).
+Then you need to ssh into your master node and copy all three files in the [master](/master) directory into your work directory on the remote machine (`cd /home/cluster/`).

 5. The last steps are launching the master process (master node will run one worker process as well):
 `bash start_cluster`